(NAL byoo feen)

 • Abdominal conditions: May obscure diagnosis or clinical course of patients with acute abdominal conditions.

-• Adrenal insufficiency: Use with caution in patients with adrenal insufficiency, including Addison's disease.
+• Adrenocortical insufficiency: Use with caution in patients with adrenal insufficiency, including Addison disease.
 Long-term opioid use may cause secondary hypogonadism, which may lead to sexual dysfunction, infertility, mood disorders, and osteoporosis (Brennan 2013).

-• Biliary tract impairment: Use with caution in patients with biliary tract dysfunction, including acute pancreatitis; may cause constriction of sphincter of Oddi.
+• Biliary tract impairment: Use with caution in patients with biliary tract dysfunction or acute pancreatitis; opioids may cause constriction of sphincter of Oddi.

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease, including myocardial infarction patients who have nausea or vomiting.

-• CNS depression/coma: Avoid use in patients with CNS depression or coma as these patients are susceptible to intracranial effects of CO2 retention.
+• CNS depression/coma: Avoid use in patients with impaired consciousness or coma as these patients are susceptible to intracranial effects of CO2 retention.

 • Head trauma: Use with extreme caution in patients with head injury, intracranial lesions, or elevated intracranial pressure; exaggerated elevation of ICP may occur.

-• Hepatic impairment: Use with caution and reduce dose in patients with hepatic impairment.
+• Hepatic impairment: Use with caution in patients with hepatic impairment; dosage reduction recommended.

 • Obesity: Use with caution in patients who are morbidly obese.